If you've blocked our ad, please consider unblocking it.

 |This page covers both the Pokémon Bank application and the PokéTransporter partner application.|

 Pokémon Bank is essentially Pokémon Box for the new generation of Pokémon games, except using a special Internet cloud-based storage.
-When used in conjunction with the PokéTransporter, Pokémon from the Generation V games, and later the Virtual Console releases of the Generation I games, could be transferred into the Bank and then ported to current games.
+When used in conjunction with the PokéTransporter, Pokémon from the Generation V games, and later the Virtual Console releases of the Generation I and II games, could be transferred into the Bank and then ported to current games.

 However, its long-anticipated (and perhaps quite poorly thought out) release date led to problems, as the Christmas 2013 season crippled Nintendo with a serious eShop server crash.
 Pokémon Bank was taken off the eShop in Japan mere hours after its release to avoid further problems.
 After being polished up in order to prevent another crisis, it returned to the Japanese eShop after nearly a month.
 A European release followed three weeks later, and finally the North American release came the following day.